SEOdotext/wpcontentai/docs/date.md

 These dates should just be the same and only set in the frontend with the logic from the file!

-All dates shown in the frontend should be the furthest in the future + settings amount of dates.
+All dates shown in the frontend should be the furthest in the future + settings amount of dates/days.
+For example, user has 7 posts pr. week.
+1 monday, 2 tuesday, 1 wed, 2 thur, 1 friday
+Today is tuesday and 1 has been set to today.
+Then post 1 more today.
+Then schedule a post on wed and 2 on thur. etc.

-The dates in the frontend can be updated by the user.
+The dates in the frontend can still be updated by the user.

 When the user likes the post, the date is unchanged for that post as it changes status.